DrewBradley/dnd-monstronomicon/README.md

 </details>

 ## Technologies
-- Redux
+- Redux (new)
-- PWA: Progressive Web App
+- PWA (new)
 - React
 - Router
 - Cypress
 - CSS
 - HTML
-- Lighthouse for accessibility auditing
+- Lighthouse for accessibility and PWA auditing

 ## Architecture
 Our file structure supports the Redux workflow that we taught ourselves during this project.